-If you’re wondering how long a cover letter should be, this article has everything you need to know… based on my experience as a recruiter.
+If you’re wondering how long a cover letter should be (down to the exact wordcount), this article has everything you need to know… based on my experience as a recruiter.

 I’m going to share why most job seekers are making their cover letters way too long, and how you may get MORE job interviews by writing LESS in your cover letter.